SasankaDinith/KodeKloud-Engineering-Courses/Linux-Level-01/Linux level01 Task-04.md

-# Task 03- Group Creation and User Assignment
+# Task 03- Service User Creation without Home Directory

 In response to the latest tool implementation at xFusionCorp Industries, the system admins require the creation of a service user account.
 Here are the specifics: <br/><br/>